Security Vulnerability Reporting¶

 New: This state represents new reports that have been entered directly by a reporter.
 When entered by the response team in response to an email, the issue shall be transitioned directly to Triage.

 Triage: This issue is awaiting Triage by the response team.
-The response team will analyze the issue, determine a responsible entity, assign the JIRA ticket to that individual, and move the issue to the Assigned state.
+The response team will analyze the issue, determine a responsible entity, assign it to that individual, and move the issue to the Assigned state.
 Part of triage will be to set the issue’s priority.

 Assigned: The issue has been assigned, and is awaiting a fix by the assignee.